The Bookshop is open:

 We are ever grateful for the donations of books received from the public.
 They are the life blood of the Bookshop.

 The Bookshop is run by a management committee and current volunteer group of over 100 members.
 Some members have been with the organisation for over 40 years from when the Bookshop started life as a little book stall in front of an Adelaide supermarket; fundraising for Community Aid Abroad by local members.
 Over time, the book stall took up a temporary home in a local church hall, opening weekly to local book-lovers and in the early 1990s, it moved into, and quickly outgrew, the narrow workroom of the current premises.
 Fortunately an opportunity arose to expand into the current storefront where it has now been operating successfully for over 20 years.
 Over that time, opening days have also increased with Wednesdays welcomed into the fold by mid 2016.
-The Bookshop is now open Tuesdays to Saturdays, 9am-5pm.
-FY2018/19 was our best year yet with fundraising; with takings of over $250,000 contributing to a total revenue over its life of $2.5million.
+The Bookshop is now open Tuesdays to Saturdays, 10am – 4pm.
+Over it’s lifetime, the Bookshop has raised over $2.5million from the sale of affordable second-hand books.

 We are honoured to have long-term member Don Gobbett serving as the Bookshop’s patron.
 Don has been an OXFAM volunteer and donor for over twenty years and was Chair of the Bookshop Group for almost half of that time.
-Both he and ongoing Bookshop Management Committee member Jenny Court were awarded Order of Australia medals “for service to the community through charitable organisations” by the Governor-General on the annual Queen’s Birthday Honours List in 2015.
+Both he and former Bookshop Management Committee member Jenny Court were awarded Order of Australia medals “for service to the community through charitable organisations” by the Governor-General on the annual Queen’s Birthday Honours List in 2015.
 Jenny has been involved with OXFAM and Community Aid Abroad before it, since participating in CAA’s Walk Against Want over 40 years ago.
-Since then Jenny has been a member of the state committee, a member of the National Executive of Community Aid Abroad, long-term member of the North Adelaide/Prospect OXFAM Group, and invaluable Bookshop volunteer for the past 15 years.*
+Since then Jenny has been a member of the state committee, a member of the National Executive of Community Aid Abroad, long-term member of the North Adelaide/Prospect OXFAM Group, and invaluable Bookshop volunteer for the past 15 years.* She retired as an active member of the Bookshop’s Management Committee in 2019 but remains a dedicated back room volunteer.

-If you are interested in volunteering at the Bookshop please email us at firstname.lastname@example.org
+If you are interested in volunteering at the Bookshop please get in touch via the Contact Us page.

 If you wish to volunteer with OXFAM Australia, please visit their website for further details.